amalej/amalej/README.md

-I'm Alejandro Marco and I like cats
+I'm Alejandro and I like cats